LearnOnDemandSystems/docs/lod/how-to-use-api-consumer.md

     - [Window Manipulation](#window-manipulation)

 <!--
-## How to Use and Set Up an API Consumer in Lab on Demand
+## How to Use and Set Up an API Consumer in Skillable Studio

-To obtain API Consumer access, please [submit a support ticket](https://lod.one/help) for assistance.
+To obtain API Consumer access, please [submit a support ticket](https://skill.info/support) for assistance.

-If you already have API Consumer access, and would like to use an API consumer with Lab on Demand (LOD), you must configure the API on the lab profile, lab series, and the organization profile that will be used with API calls.
+If you already have API Consumer access, and would like to use an API consumer with Skillable Studio, you must configure the API on the lab profile, lab series, and the organization profile that will be used with API calls.
 For more information on how the API can be used, have a look at our [API Documentation]https://connect.skillable.com/lod/).

 - **Lab Series**: The lab series must be published to the API consumer that will be used.
 By publishing a lab series to an API Consumer, that API Consumer will be able to launch any current and future lab profiles that belong to that series.